 Some natural fruit powders (like vanilla or strawberry) can add more flavoring without increasing your calorie count.
 If you're following a vegan diet or prefer not to use dairy products, soymilk or almond milk work, but adding some banana will still make it taste buttery and indulgent.

-Are Natural Protein Shake Good for Losing Weight?
+Are Natural Protein Shakes Good for Losing Weight?

 You can make a natural protein shake at home with natural ingredients or buy one pre-made at a store.
 If you're concerned about weight loss, you should make your own.
 Studies show that people who purchase ready-made drinks lose less weight than those who make their own.